ngs-docs/2021-GGG298/Week8-project_organization_and_UNIX_shell/README.md

 Here at UC Davis most researchers sequence at the UC Davis [DNA Technologies Core](https://dnatech.genomecenter.ucdavis.edu/).
 You can find their sample submission form [here](https://dnatech.genomecenter.ucdavis.edu/sample-submission-scheduling/).

-When they've sequenced your samples they will hold your sequencing data on [SLIMS lab information management system](https://slims.bioinformatics.ucdavis.edu/) for three months after the sequencing run finishes.
-Do yourself a favor and download & back it up to a hard disk IMMEDIATELY.
+When they've sequenced your samples they will hold your sequencing data on either [SLIMS lab information management system](https://slims.bioinformatics.ucdavis.edu/) for three months after the sequencing run finishes or [bioshare](https://bioshare.bioinformatics.ucdavis.edu/) for an undetermined amount of time.
+Do yourself a favor and download & back your new sequencing data up to a hard disk IMMEDIATELY.

 ### Downloading data
-To download your data **onto a cluster** (i.e. by using slurm) follow [these directions](https://github.com/shannonekj/cluster_computing/blob/master/How2s/How_To-download_data.md).
+To download your data from slims **onto a cluster** (by using slurm) follow [these directions](https://github.com/shannonekj/cluster_computing/blob/master/How2s/How_To-download_data.md).

-We don't have data to download from the farm, so we'll be grabbing some from [OSF](https://osf.io/), an open science framework that hosts a small amount of data (5Gb limit).
+Luckily for this class we don't have data to download from the farm, so we'll be grabbing some from [OSF](https://osf.io/), an open science framework that can host small amounts of data (5Gb limit).

-Let's download some data:
+Let's setup a directory to work from and download some data:

 ```
 mkdir -p ~/298class8